01 of 10

-As shown in the photo, insert the tip of the needle in the upper left corner of the Aida square.
+Insert the tip of the needle in the upper left corner of the Aida square.
 Move your hand to the back of the fabric and draw the floss through.
-Flip the hoop over.Continue to 8 of 8 below.
+Flip the hoop over.Continue to 8 of 10 below.

 Secure the Floss and Snip the Ends